 Focus your efforts on keeping your best workers happy so you have reliable help during an economic downturn.
 This may mean offering higher wages to stop them from seeking employment elsewhere.
 While paying more during a time when money can be scarce may seem counterintuitive, you will lose more money overall with subpar help.

 There are other, options for keeping employees happy outside their wallets.
 Getting team feedback is always a great way to get buy-in and ownership of projects.
-A 2020 talent survey suggests that a 2% increase in profit margins can come from a 15% increase in employee engagement.
-While this study is not specific to the construction industry only, the principles apply.
+A recent talent survey suggests that a 2% increase in profit margins can come from a 15% increase in employee engagement.
+While this study is not directly talking about the construction industry, the principles apply.

 3. Get Clear On Your Costs

-Profit margins can be thin, especially in times of crisis.
+Profit margins can be thin, especially in times of recession.
 They’re made even thinner when you don’t have a clear picture of your overhead costs.
 The better you know the exact price for your labor and materials, the more effectively you can price your projects.
-This will lead to better profit margins, which can mean the difference between survival and collapse during a recession
+This will lead to better profit margins, which can mean the difference between survival and collapse during a recession.

 4. Cut Non-Essentials